 After the test documents are scanned, there will be an opportunity for every teacher to "claim" their students.
 This is an on-line process that will be completed at school.
 Certain students are "excluded" from claiming based on attendance or Special Education status.
 Every teacher will have the opportunity to see a roster of student names for which they are responsible and to confirm that those students are theirs.
 See more on Value-Added...

-22) Q Will achievement test results count as a part of the grade for the year in grades 3 – 8?
+22) Q Will achievement test results count as a part of the grade?

 23) Q I hear people say that we are “teaching to the test” and not teaching our students effectively.
 How can I respond to that concern?